apostrophecms/import-export/README.md

 ## Importing documents from another locale

-Documents will automatically be re-written with the current site locale if only one locale is configured in the `@apostrophecms/i18n` module.
+Exported documents maintain their locale settings.
+If the locale during import differs from the export locale, and only one locale is configured in the @apostrophecms/i18n module, the documents will be automatically rewritten to align with the new import locale.

-If multiple locales are configured, the user is asked about aborting the import or continuing it:
+If multiple locales are set up, the user will be prompted to choose between canceling the import or proceeding with it.

 ![Screenshot highlighting the confirm modal letting the user choose between aborting on continuing the import when the docs locale is different from the site one.](https://static.apostrophecms.com/apostrophecms/import-export/images/different-locale-modal.png)